Benefits For Navy Victims Of Agent Orange – Just 50 Years Later

 Alfred Procopio served on the aircraft carrier USS Intrepid off the coast of Vietnam, one of about 90,000 Blue Water Navy veterans of the war.
 VA denied his claim that his prostate cancer and diabetes mellitus - both on the law's list of presumptive conditions - were linked to his service, and he sued.

-The Court of Appeals ruled in Procopio's favor, that the 1991 law was clearly meant to include vets who served off the coast of Vietnam, and they should receive the presumption their illness was due to Agent Orange.
+The Court of Appeals ruled in Procopio's favor, deciding that the 1991 law was clearly meant to include vets who served off the coast of Vietnam.

 "Mr. Procopio, who served in the territorial sea of the 'Republic of Vietnam,' is entitled to [the law's] presumption.
 We find no merit in the government's arguments to the contrary," read the court's 9-2 decision.